incrediblecrab/modular-clipboard/README.md

 - **Rich Editing**: Edit box contents in VS Code editor with full syntax support
 - **Global Storage**: Boxes are available across all VS Code workspaces

+## Installation

+Install from the VS Code Marketplace or build from source.

 ## Usage

 ### Creating a Box